Darim Rahmatallah

 Private license software usually refers to software that is for internal, or private, use – its owner or developer is also its only user.
 Applications covered by a private software license may technically be commercial, non-commercial, or proprietary, but those licenses aren't really relevant when nobody but the developer has access anyway.

-Software Deployment Methods: On-premise, Cloud, and Hybrid
+Software License Methods: On-premises, Cloud, and Hybrid

 Software License Models: The Most Important